 Parents will be made aware in the case of recurrent behaviors that our methods are not alleviating so that parents can support us and help find an alternate strategy.

 In the case of a child physically hurting another child, an adult, or destroying property, parents will be notified.
 The injured child’s parents will also be notified.

 The following is a list of our events: Fundraisers (optional), Spring Art Show, and Year End Celebration (Graduation.)
 We offer hearing/speech evaluations in October and pictures in late fall.
-The 4s class may visit Kindergarten at Bellevue in May.
 When the weather is nice, we will take walks around the community or play at Bayne or Maple Parks.

 Hygiene and Allergies

 Due to children and staff with medical conditions and allergies, we do a lot of extra handwashing.
 The first thing your child will do after they put their belongings in their cubby is wash their hands.
 We also use wipes to make sure faces are clean.
 It is important that we don’t bring germs and possible allergens into our classrooms.
 We don’t want residue from allergens transferred to door knobs, toys, chairs, tabletops, etc. In addition to the beginning of class, we wash hands after large motor play, before and after snack, after bathroom use, and any other time it is warranted.

 ***If your child needs their own soap or wipes due to allergies, eczema, or sensitive skin, please send it in.
 If they need lotion in the winter, please feel free to send it in.
 I have Aveeno Naturals – scent free – at the sink that any child may use.
 If they need sunscreen for outings, please send it in with their name on to keep in their cubby.